Are homegrown sprouts safe?

 Sprouts seed testing

 The testing done on our sprout seeds is different than any other testing protocols for food.
-There is no acceptable “percentage of contamination”, as there often is with other foods.
+There is no acceptable “percentage of contamination”, as is often the case with other foods.
 If any bacterial contamination is detected, testing is stopped and the entire lot is rejected – sometimes 40,000 pounds or more.

 Current pathogen tests are considered to be 97% accurate in detecting contamination.
 Duplicate testing at both 48 and 96 hours brings the accuracy and confidence up to 99.91% each time, for a final accuracy of 99.
 999919%!